009695/myfirstworkshop/index.rst

 A brief online guide to provide examples of formatting and creating sections.

+This has been created separately from the install guide so you can clone, edit and play around with it.

 *All comments and updates welcome, please e-mail darren@nutanix.com*